-$^{^{2}}$ Only in limited circumstances will the University proceed with an investigation against a victim's wishes.
+2 Only in limited circumstances will the University proceed with an investigation against a victim's wishes.
 Factors considered within this determination include the age of the victim, whether there is evidence of a pattern of misconduct, the severity of the misconduct, and whether there is a safety risk to the victim or the campus community.
+Even in those cases where there is no investigation, UConn may still choose to take a variety of responsive and preventative actions, including behavioral meetings with the alleged respondent and/or additional training and prevention work within impacted organizations and departments.